John Willys

 John North Willys (/ˈwɪlɪs/; October 25, 1873 – August 26, 1935) was an American automotive pioneer and diplomat.
-His company, Willys-Overland Motors, became the second largest carmaker in the United States after Henry Ford.
+His company, Willys-Overland Motors, became the second largest carmaker in the United States after the Ford Motor Company.

 Early life

 Born in Canandaigua, New York, Willys began selling bicycles in his hometown and within a few years, expanded into manufacturing his own line of bicycles.